Dedicated to the conservation of endangered and threatened

 Vice President - Humanitarian Services, Northridge, California

 Dr. Lowder specializes in emergency medicine.
 He has extensive experience in air ambulance operations, disaster management and primary care, and is a judicially qualified medical expert on child and spousal abuse cases.
-He headed the only U.S. medical team to enter Kobe, Japan, following the 1995 earthquake and has first hand experience with the Northridge earthquake that struck Los Angeles in 1994.
+He headed the only U.S. medical team to enter Kobe, Japan, following the 1995 earthquake and has firsthand experience with the Northridge earthquake that struck Los Angeles in 1994.
 Dr. Lowder's experience in aviation is extensive, with degrees in aeronautical engineering, numerous flight instructor ratings in airplanes and helicopters, and he has constructed his own homebuilt airplane.

 Emmy S. Cleaves

-Treasurer, Los Angeles, California
+Secretary and Treasurer, Los Angeles, California

 Mrs. Cleaves is an accountant and, formerly for many years, personal financial manager for Republic Corporation CEO Gerald Block.

-Home | About Us | Projects | How to Help | Newsletter | Photos & Stories | Project CARE
+Home | About Us | Projects | News | Photos & Stories | Project CARE | Donate

-© Wilderness Conservancy 2001-2002
+© Wilderness Conservancy 2001-2019